-- Data missing (55 in FFY18, 90 in FFY19; and 109 in FFY20) response time are excluded.
+- Data missing (90 in FFY19; 109 in FFY20; and 36 in FFY21) response time are excluded.

 CPS REPORT DISPROPORTIONALITY

 Figure 10.
 Percent of screened-in child victims of maltreatment and population estimate of children under 18 years old in Rhode Island, by race, ethnicity and year.